 1.3.
 The code of conduct provides a framework for operating within a rapidly evolving area of activity.
 The code may appear to be restrictive but it is actually meant, in spirit, to be a means of enabling all users to obtain maximum benefit from the available email facilities of University of the Arts London.

 1.4.
-The term 'Users' which appears throughout the code of conduct includes all employees and students of University of the Arts London and any others who may be authorised to use the email facilities of University of the Arts London.
+The term 'Users' which appears throughout the code of conduct includes all students of University of the Arts London and any others who may be authorised to use the email facilities of University of the Arts London.

 2. General Guidance

 2.1.
 Email is not a secure medium.
 Users should never send Strictly Private or Confidential messages by email unless prior consent has been obtained from the addressee or unless approved encryption, i.e. an acceptable method of ensuring privacy and authenticity, is used.
 Always assume that your email is not secure unless you have ensured that it has been made secure through encryption.
 If in doubt ask a responsible person.

 2.2.
 The speed at which email communications can be produced and sent can affect the amount of thought and reflection that would normally be given to the content of a message.
 Allow a little time to consider the content of your messages.